 Where ever you are, whatever country and region you wake up in today - it is a beautiful day!
 It has to be - you are on vacation and you are doing something you worked long and hard to achieve!
 Go maximize your experience in your own way!

 Breakfast is on your time.
-We include breakfast in every hotel we book in our tours, so you don't have to worry about what to do for breakfast on this day, or any day.
+We include breakfast in every hotel we book in our tours, so you don't have to worry about what to do for breakfast on this day, or any day. (note: there may be a rare exception so always check your tour inclusions).
 Most of our hotels are offering buffet breakfast with a nice choice of items that meet lots of different tastes.
 Coffee, teas, hot chocolate, juices, fruit, cereal, breads, are common.
 Yogurt, cold meats, eggs, hot meats, potatoes, and other items are present in the higher end accommodations.
 Hours vary by country.
 In Spain, all meals are much later than other parts of Europe.
 You can expect to be able to eat breakfast between 7:30 am and 10:30 am at a minimum.
-Do not skip breakfast, this is the best way to start your cycling day!
+Do not skip breakfast, this is the best way to start your active day of hiking or cycling!

 Late afternoon you should be coming into your new hotel (or back to the same one as the previous night).
 We recommend that you try to be at your hotel before usual dinner hours and leave some time to either swim in the pool, rest with a book, walk around the town to visit, or whatever makes you happy.
 When you arrive at the hotel, your luggage will be waiting for you, or shortly on the way.
 We guarantee to have luggage delivered before 5pm.
 Ask about the garage for the bikes and then be sure to lock up the bike and take all your belongings off the bike.
 The rest of the day you can do as you wish.
 If dinner is included, be sure to ask about the hours the restaurant is open.
 If you have a voucher for dinner, remember to take it with you.